 Universal Design presentation and illustration of its principles applied in creative case studies, of inclusive and inspirational facilities.
 The benefits of mainstreaming Universal Design are discussed.
 Understanding ergonomics and the impact of our design solutions on the functionality and improvement in the quality of life for people with a wide variety of abilities.
 The case studies include a large indoor/outdoor museum, Incheon International Airport, and the new San Francisco Lighthouse for the Blind building and its innovative features to help persons with visual impairments.

 Privately Funded Housing, Apartments, Condominiums, Swimming Pools Private Residence Adaptation Case Study

-- Get familiar with 2016 CBC code changes and new sections.
+- Understand the 2016 CBC code changes and new sections.

-- Understanding the benefits of Universal Design and Inspirational Case Studies
+- Learn the benefits of Universal Design and Inspirational Case Studies

-- Privately funded Housing Accessibility scoping and technical requirements.
+- Understand privately funded Housing Accessibility scoping and technical requirements.

-- The Fair Housing Act and its FHA Manual, review section by section of the six divisions of CBC Chapter 11A, from the application and definitions to exterior facilities, building and dwelling unit features, common use areas and site impracticability tests.
+- Understand the Fair Housing Act and its FHA Manual, review section by section of the six divisions of CBC Chapter 11A, from the application and definitions to exterior facilities, building and dwelling unit features, common use areas, and site impracticability tests.

 - Common errors and best practices will be discussed.